 The spectacular Sonoma Coast.
 For a brief moment, allow me to take you there.

-The Sonoma Coast is a few hours north of San Francisco and considered a part of Sonoma County.
-It’s quite a different growing region than the generally warm and accommodating appellation of Sonoma County.
-Sitting perfectly along the Northern CA coast, imagine a rugged, formidable place where the Alaskan-cooled waters carried down by the aggressive Pacific Ocean currents, pound up against the rocky coast.
+The Sonoma Coast is a few hours north of San Francisco is part of Sonoma County.
+It is quite a different growing region than the generally warm and accommodating appellations of the rest of the county.
+Sitting perfectly along the Northern CA coast, imagine a rugged, formidable place where the Alaskan-cooled waters carried down by the aggressive Pacific Ocean currents pound up against the rocky coast.
 The warm sun is tempered daily by the cool air.
-This is the hallowed grounds made famous by the infamous Flowers Winery.
+This is the vineyard-sacred grounds made famous by the well-known Flowers Winery.
 It is a place of dramatic beauty and world-class wine grapes.

 There are Rosés… and then there is your Rosé.